We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 People with diabetes are twice as likely to have heart disease and stroke as someone without diabetes, according to the NIDDK.
 More importantly, heart disease and stroke are the leading causes of death among people with diabetes.

 There may be one more reason why MUFAs can help people who are living with diabetes.
-A study published in the Journal of the American College of Nutrition (JACN) suggests that they may help control blood sugar and insulin levels.
+A

 The researchers found this was especially true when replacing some carbohydrates in the diet with MUFAs.
 So, besides being naturally low in sugar and carbohydrates, an avocado’s healthy fats can help lower blood sugar levels even more.